A typical day at Joy of Living...

 Day Campers bring their lunches and eat with their teams.
-If there are allergies, counselors are notified so that extra caution can be used to keep kids safe.
+If there are allergies, counselors are notified so that extra precautions can be taken to keep kids safe.
 Overnight campers will be provided lunch.

 Every day there is something special at camp.
-From Canoeing to horseback riding, to ropes course challenges, kids will get an opportunity to experience a wider variety of new adventures every day!
+From canoeing, to horseback riding, to ropes course challenges, kids will get an opportunity to experience a wide variety of new adventures every day!

 Day Camp Wrap-Up

 Campers and counselors tidy their cabins, gather their belongings, and head to the closing rally.
 Overnight Campers take an afternoon break before evening activities.